Kathleen L. Martin

-Early life

-Rear Adm.
-Martin is a native of Arnold, Pennsylvania.

 Navy Nurse Corps career

-Kathleen L. Martin was commissioned an Ensign in May 1973 after graduating from Boston University.
+A native of Arnold, Pennsylvania., Martin was commissioned an Ensign in May 1973 after graduating from Boston University.
 Following Officer Indoctrination School in Newport, R.I., she served at Naval Hospital, Camp Lejeune, North Carolina, as a staff nurse and later as a charge nurse in pediatrics.
 In 1976, she reported to Navy Recruiting District, Philadelphia, as the Medical Programs Officer.

-From 1979 to 1982, Rear Adm.
-Martin was assigned to Naval Hospital, Jacksonville, Florida, as the charge nurse of the pediatric ward.
+From 1979 to 1982, Martin was assigned to Naval Hospital, Jacksonville, Florida, as the charge nurse of the pediatric ward.
 Following this tour of duty, she was assigned to Naval Medical Clinic, Pearl Harbor, Hawaii.
 During this period her duties included Division Officer of Military Medicine, Credentials Coordinator, Risk Manager, and Quality Assurance Coordinator.

 In 1986, she was transferred to Naval Hospital, San Diego, California and served as head of the Ambulatory Medical Nursing Department, which encompassed eight medical specialty clinics.
 Rear Adm.
 Martin attended the University of San Diego from 1990 to 1992.
 Following duty under instruction, she was assigned to Naval Medical Clinic, Port Hueneme, California, as the Director of Nursing Services.

-Rear Adm.
 Martin assumed her first command in 1993 as Commanding Officer of Naval Medical Clinic, Port Hueneme.
 Subsequently, she served as Commanding Officer, Naval Hospital, Charleston, S.C., from July 1995 to June 1998.
 She was promoted to the rank of rear admiral and assigned as the medical inspector general from August 1998 to October 1999.
 From November 1999 to October 2002, she served as commander of National Naval Medical Center.
 She also held the position as the 19th director of the Navy Nurse Corps from August 1998 to August 2001.